livingstonbRA/Discrete_HA/README.md

 The code is ultimately executed from the script *master.m*.
 From this script, first set options by assigning values to the *runopts* structure in the OPTIONS section.
-The *mode* field must be set to the filename of the parameters script in the *code/+setup* directory excluding the file extension.
 Note that the all of the computational code is called in *main.m*.
 The master script just serves as a wrapper for that file.

 ### Parameters

 Within the default parameters script, a parameterization is assigned to each structure within a structure array.
 The easiest way to select a specific parameterization to run is to set the *number* field of runopts equal to the index of the desired parameterization within the structure array.
-To run your desired parameterization, either modify *code/+setup/parameters.m* or create a new parameters file (see *code/+setup/parameters_template.m* for a stripped-down example of a parameters file).
+To run your desired parameterization, either modify *code/+setup/parameters.m* or create a new parameters file.
 All parameter defaults are set in the class file *code/+setup/Params.m* and any values set in the selected parameters file will override the default value of the given variable.
+The *make_adjustments* method of the Params class automatically adjusts some parameter values based on other parameter values so be careful not to make those adjustments manually, e.g. if the model frequency is set to quarterly then the discount rate (which is assumed to be annualized) is converted to a quarterly rate.
+See the *make_adjustments* methods for details.
 If the user needs to wrap the model in a non-linear solver to match user-specified moments, this can be done in the parameters file.
 See the next section for details.

 ### Calibration